Author Archives: Daniel

 Fasting Discipline for February

-The traditional fasting is observed the second week of February.
+The traditional fasting is observed the second and third week of February.
 (Wed and Fri: Abstain from meat, dairy, eggs, fish, olive oil and wine.)

-Great Lent begins on February 23 and runs through April 11.
+Great Lent begins the following week on February 23 and runs through April 11.
 Please see the Fasting Calendar for daily abstinences.

 Major Commemorations for February